 garbage collection to remove previous versions, you can set the timestamp to zero (

 1970-01-01 00:00:00 UTC) every time

 you write data.
 In this scenario, new writes immediately hide old ones, so reads

 will only return a single value for each column.
 You might still need to wait

-depending on how recently the previous data was written.
+table and incurring storage costs, depending on how recently the previous data

 - You don't need to use filters when you read the data, because you can only read the single most recent value of a column.

-- You don't need to set a garbage-collection policy in this case, because you're already deleting old data every time you write over an existing cell.
+- You don't need to set a garbage-collection policy in this case, because you're already removing old data every time you write over an existing cell.

 - Previous values for a cell are immediately overwritten and cannot be retrieved.